x157/x157.github.io/UE5/LyraStarterGame/Interactions/index.md

     than your InteractionRange, otherwise, replication will not deliver the ability to the client soon enough.

-I believe this is a typo.
-They intended to say you should increase the `InteractionScanRange` to be larger than the `InteractionRange`.
+This is a typo.
+They intended to say you should increase the `InteractionScanRange` (**Range**, not Rate) to be larger than the `InteractionRange`.

-This seems like a good idea for networked games, note however they did not actually do this in the Inventory example, which seems to be an oversight since they explicitly called it out in their docs.
+In the prototype sample, Epic is using 500cm as the `InteractionScanRange`, compared to only 200cm for the `InteractionRange`.
+So the Lyra prototype uses a 2.5x increase in the scan range compared to the activation range.

+`InteractionScanRange` is set in `LyraGameplayAbility_Interact.h`, while `InteractionRange` is set in the `GA_Interact` invocation of `Wait for Interactable Targets Single Line Trace`.

 <a id="UAbilityTask_WaitForInteractableTargets_SingleLineTrace"></a>